Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 ***Ava Ríos***

-“...Fuck sake, what’s wrong with the fuckin’ thing?”
+"...Fuck sake, what’s wrong with the fuckin’ thing?"

 Derek rose from the couch with a grumble and knelt down in front of the TV to inspect it, as if that would do anything.
-Ava just sighed, shrugged, and sipped her wine, and watched the spinning icon on the screen and the word *“buffering…”* with irritation.
+Ava just sighed, shrugged, and sipped her wine, and watched the spinning icon on the screen and the word *"buffering…"* with irritation.

-“Turn it off and on again?” she suggested.
+"Turn it off and on again?" she suggested.

-“I guess…” Derek stood, then frowned as the TV screen changed to an error screen of some kind with the disingenuously chirpy message *‘Connection lost!
+"I guess…" Derek stood, then frowned as the TV screen changed to an error screen of some kind with the disingenuously chirpy message *‘Connection lost!
 Sorry about that!’*

 Resetting everything didn’t work.
 They still had Internet access on everything else in the house, but… limited.
 Some things were online, some weren’t.